aspnetzero/documents/docs/en/Developing-Step-By-Step-MAUI.md

-# Xamarin Step by Step Development
+# MAUI Step by Step Development

 ## Introduction

-In this document, we will create a sample **Xamarin phonebook application** step by step integrated with ASP.NET Zero website.
+In this document, we will create a sample **MAUI phonebook application** step by step integrated with ASP.NET Zero website.
 Be aware that only ASP.NET Core version is supported.

 ## Downloading Phonebook-Core Sample

 In the **Developing Step By Step**  document we have already seen how to create a phonebook on server side and web client.
 In this document we will resume this project.
-We will build a phonebook application on ASP.NET Zero Xamarin project.
+We will build a phonebook application on ASP.NET Zero MAUI project.
 Download the solution [Acme.PhoneBookDemo](https://github.com/aspnetzero/aspnet-zero-samples/tree/master/PhoneBook-Core) and open the **Acme.PhoneBookDemo.Mobile.sln** file.

 ## Configuring Host Address